valist-io/leo/README.md

 # LEO (Low Ethereum Orbit)

-> LEO is a [Ethereum Portal Network](https://github.com/ethereum/portal-network-specs) client built on libp2p.
+LEO is a [Ethereum Portal Network](https://github.com/ethereum/portal-network-specs) client built on libp2p.

+## About

 LEO makes Ethereum state more accessible by distributing it on a peer-to-peer network.

-This enables access to the full Ethereum state without the need for a centralized RPC provider.
+Ethereum state is bridged into the network from a full node and distributed via a DHT.

+The state data is converted into an IPLD codec and its CID is broadcasted to the network.

+State data is retrieved by querying the DHT for a CID and initiating a bitswap exchange.

 ## Contributing